MaxXLive/OlympicGames/README.md

 - Shows basic information about the athlete
 - Calculates last event and shows last age, last height and last weight
 - All events in which the athlete was involved are displayed in a table
+- Table headers can be clicked to change the order of entries and changed in size.
 - By clicking "Add Event" the new entry window shows up with pre-inserted values of the athlete (Name, Sex, Team, Last age, Last height, Last weight)

 #### Add entry